 - Perfect for getting off the grid

-- Beautiful setting of woods alongside North Saskatchewan River
+- A beautiful setting of woods alongside the North Saskatchewan River

 - Great for fishing or wildlife watching

 WHAT WE DON’T LIKE

 While you won’t find full hookups here, there’s plenty of room for all sorts of rigs

 If you want to explore Banff and Jasper — but the idea of regressing to the Dark Ages doesn’t really appeal to you — then Silverhorn Creek is one of the most RV-friendly campsites in the area.
 It offers 45 spacious, mostly back-in slots for larger RVs and other vehicles, all of which sit on a gravel lot.

 It’s sort of a companion campsite to Waterfowl Lakes, as it’s a mere 3 miles (5 km) from that campsite.
 If the description of Waterfowl Lakes sounded good to you, but you don’t want to leave your RV at home, Silverhorn Creek should be your destination of choice.
 It’s not really hospitable to tent camping, though.

 Despite the fact that this site can accommodate bigger rigs, it’s not very big — which means that your berth isn’t going to be very spacious.
 Expect to rub elbows with your neighbors, which is great for making new friends but not ideal if you came up here to be alone.
 You’ll have your own picnic table and fire pit, though, so you can at least eat a meal and stare into the flames in peace.